 - travelling to and from the placement host

-- training for or participating in individual or team sports
+- training for or participating in individual or team sports, and

 - performing a mandatory number of hours of volunteer community service.

-Pupils who have a work-related injury or disease due to the work placement may be eligible to receive WSIB benefits and services such as loss of earnings (LOE) benefits, health care benefits, and work reintegration services.
+Pupils who have a work-related injury or disease due to the work placement may be eligible to receive WSIB benefits and services such as loss of earnings (LOE) benefits, health care benefits, and return-to-work services.